-Art students at Nebraska Wesleyan University receive individualized attention and easy access to well-equipped, health-conscious studio spaces in historic Rachel Ann Lucas Hall.
+Art students at Nebraska Wesleyan University receive individualized attention and easy access to well-equipped studio spaces in historic Rachel Ann Lucas Hall.

 Art history classes meet in the Lucas multimedia classroom in which digital images, video, DVD, CD-ROM and web-based presentations enhance lecture material.